yapl-language/documentation/src/content/docs/features/loops.md

----
-title: For Loops
-description: Iterate over arrays and collections in YAPL templates
----

 # For Loops

 YAPL supports for loops to iterate over arrays and collections, allowing you to generate repeated content dynamically.